People of the Book

 Now, we know that God inspired the writing of His Word in two primary languages—the Old Testament primarily in the language of Hebrew, and the New Testament primarily in which language?
 Greek.
 Good!
 You guys already know all of this.

 What we know from history is that the Word of God, beginning with these two original languages, was carefully copied and transmitted over the past 3500 years.
-When the Hebrew scribes would copy the Old Testament Scriptures, they meticulously cross-checked to make sure that the copies had absolutely zero errors.
+I can't stress enough the word "carefully" transmitted; copied and transmitted over the past 3500 years since the Scriptures were first written.

-Here’s how they did this: Every letter of the Hebrew alphabet was assigned a numerical value.
+Here’s how they did this: every letter of the Hebrew alphabet was assigned a numerical value.
 When they would finish copying one line of text, the scribes would add up the numerical value of all the Hebrew letters used on that line.
 If the total value for a line of text was different than the original, or if any other mistake was made, they would throw the entire manuscript away and start another copy from scratch.
 The Scripture was carefully transmitted.

 In order to get into that story, we have to go back more than a thousand years before 1611 when the King James Bible was first published.
-For those of you who are history buffs, I’m going to throw in some dates along the way here, but let me say here that remembering the dates is not as crucial as trying to follow the progression and the chronology of events that lead up to the publication of the King James Bible in 1611.
+For those of you who are history buffs, I’m going to throw in some dates along the way here, but let me say that remembering the dates is not as crucial as trying to follow the progression and the chronology of events that led up to the publication of the King James Bible in 1611.

 As I tell this story and show you snapshots from it over these next few days, I want you to be tuned and alert to see the providential oversight and hand of God throughout this process so that today we hold in our hands multiple translations of the Bible in English—which for most of us is our mother tongue.
 And aren’t you thankful that today we can read the Bible for ourselves in English?
 How did that come to be?
 That’s what we’re going to talk about over these next few days.

 There was an early church father whose name was Jerome.
-Jerome is famous for this: He translated the New Testament from its original Greek into Latin.
+Jerome is famous for this: he translated the New Testament from its original Greek into Latin.
 Subsequently, he translated the Old Testament from the Hebrew into Latin.
 His Bible, that Latin translation, was known as the Latin Vulgate.

 That word Vulgate comes from a word that means "vulgar or common."
 It was the common language of the day.
 Jerome’s Latin Vulgate proved to be a hugely influential translation.
 For the next thousand years, the Latin Vulgate was the official Bible in Western Europe.